Polymer physics

-The statistical approach for polymer physics is based on an analogy between a polymer and either a Brownian motion, or other type of a random walk, the self-avoiding walk.
+The statistical approach to polymer physics is based on an analogy between polymer behavior and either Brownian motion or another type of a random walk, the self-avoiding walk.
 The simplest possible polymer model is presented by the ideal chain, corresponding to a simple random walk.
 Experimental approaches for characterizing polymers are also common, using polymer characterization methods, such as size exclusion chromatography, viscometry, dynamic light scattering, and Automatic Continuous Online Monitoring of Polymerization Reactions (ACOMP) for determining the chemical, physical, and material properties of polymers.
-These experimental methods also helped the mathematical modeling of polymers and even for a better understanding of the properties of polymers.
+These experimental methods help the mathematical modeling of polymers and give a better understanding of the properties of polymers.